D3TOX143/JavaScript-Manual-For-Beginners/01-Javascript-Engine.md

 #### Garbage Collection

-JavaScript not only allocate memory for objects, they also release the memory.
-Once the variable or a function is nor required anymore, JavaScript releases the memory it occupied.
+JavaScript not only allocates memory for objects, they also release the memory.
+Once the variable or a function is not required anymore, JavaScript releases the memory it occupied.

 ## Execution Context